drbean/edit/jeffreykuo/send_editing_Final_send.md

 (ANN) model for analyzing and predicting the relationship between cutting conditions and fractal parameters of the corresponding machined surface to obtain specific surface roughness profile geometries.
-Asiltürk and Çunkaş \[27\] used multiple regression and artiﬁcial neural network approaches to predict surface roughness and concluded that ANN is a powerful tool with high accuracy compared to multiple regression.
+Asiltürk and Çunkaş \[27\] used multiple regression and artificial neural network approaches to predict surface roughness and concluded that ANN is a powerful tool with high accuracy compared to multiple regression.
 Patel et al. \[28\] used the gray level co-occurrence matrix (GLCM) to extract